HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/blazor/blazor-app-architecture.md

 ## Problem statement

-Blazor has component-based architecture.
+Blazor has a component-based architecture.
 Each component manages its own state.
-However, the problem is that often state is shared.
-And this is where Blazor becomes inefficient.

-Question:
+My problem is that the .razor files get big and messy in a hurry.

+I have four questions:
 - How to organize a (more complex) Blazor app.
 - How to share state between components.
 - How to share state between tabs.
 - How and where to persist state, and how often.

-Basically, applications are a solution for synchronizing between the view and a persistence layer.
-The view has a state, and after the user submits, this state is persisted and can be retrieved.

-So, my real question is, when to submit the view in Blazor?

 ## Problem statement thoughts.